OVERVIEW

 CUPE has been a leader in campaigns for child care, working in coalition with many groups, including Child Care Now.

-In British Columbia, where there are only enough spaces for about 20 per cent of children, many parents are left without child care options or see kids shuffled between facilities throughout the day.
+In Ontario, CUPE has been working with the Ontario Coalition for Better Child Care and others on the Worth More campaign, which calls for paid sick days, professional development time, a decent wage floor, and paid programming time for child care workers.
+In British Columbia, where there are only enough spaces for about 25% of children, many parents are left without child care options or see kids shuffled between facilities throughout the day.
 CUPE is campaigning to build seamless child care throughout the public education system including universal, quality childcare for all school-aged children.

 CUPE has also been involved in anti-privatization campaigns, including campaigns focused on the large for-profit corporations that threaten the development of a strong public national child care program.

-CUPE’s child care sector has been engaging in the campaign for Migrant Rights.
+CUPE’s child care sector has been engaging in the campaign for migrant justice.
 CUPE recognizes the intersection of child care work with the need for landed status and better working conditions for migrant workers.